Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into conic and straight line

-We send the conic plane to $Z=0$.
+$\bullet$ {\it Polar conic plane cuts the Darboux quadric, hyperbolic pencil}.
+We send the conic plane to~${Z=0}$.
 Now the polar line contains the infinite point $[0:0:1:0]$ by Proposition \ref{geometryconic}.
 The subgroup of the M\" obius group, preserving the plane $Z=0$, is generated by rotations around $Z$-axis and the boosts $B_x$ and $B_y$.
-Using this subgroup, we normalize the polar line to $x=y=0$.
+Using this subgroup, we normalize the polar line to~${x=y=0}$.
 The conics $c_r$ are circles in the plane $z=0$ with the center at the origin.
 Repeating the arguments that we used above for conic planes missing the Darboux quadric, we get Types 3 and 4.